zumikiti/in-60-seconds/README.md

 > You must substitute **your** *GitHub* account name for `$USER` in the above slideshow URL.

-Go ahead and open your new slideshow presentation in the browser now.
-When you open the URL for your slide deck you should see an opening slide that looks as follows:
+Using **your** slideshow URL, go ahead and open your new slide deck in the browser now.
+When you open your slide deck you should see the first sample slide that looks as follows:

 ![TUTORIAL](/doc/assets/gitpitch-in-60-seconds-1.png)